Tempus fugit.Virgil (70–19BC) Roman poet

 Classics gives a unique insight into a world that shaped our own.
 Greek literature and philosophy forms the basis of western culture.
 Roman law, planning and architecture have made our courts, road network and public buildings what they are today.
 Modern society owes a huge cultural debt to the ancient world and a knowledge of the intellectual achievements of these societies can help us make sense of the world.

-Latin and Greek also, of course, provides 60% of English vocabulary.
+Latin and Greek also, of course, provide 60% of English vocabulary.
 A knowledge of Latin or Greek can dramatically improve a pupil’s range of vocabulary, accuracy of spelling and clarity of expression.
 It can enhance the ability to communicate in one’s own language.

 Latin is studied by all in Forms 1 and 2, giving pupils a good grounding in the language and considerable knowledge of the Roman world.